-The algorithms covered in the previous chapter solve the "small parsimony problem", where a tree is given.
-They compute the most parsimonious assignment of states to the internal nodes of the tree.
-However, in reality we do not know the tree, but are looking for the tree that yields the minimum cost (maximum parsimony) solution among all possible tree topologies.
+The algorithms covered in the previous chapter solve the Small Parsimony Problem, where a tree is given.
+They compute a most parsimonious assignment of states to the internal nodes of the tree.
+However, in reality we do not know the tree, but are looking for a tree that yields the minimum cost (maximum parsimony) solution among all possible tree topologies.

-Therefore, the algorithms that solve the Maximum Parsimony Problem find the optimal tree among all possible ones.
+Therefore, the algorithms that solve the Maximum Parsimony Problem (also known as Large Parsimony Problem) find an optimal tree among all possible ones.
 The problem is actually NP-hard.
 Nevertheless, we present some slow and exact methods and some faster but possibly suboptimal heuristics that solve the problem.
 Finally, we mention an even harder problem (generalized tree alignment) that arises when no alignment is given initially.
 We also discuss drawbacks of the parsimony model (Section 6.6).